Cheap travel insurance

 However, the excess amount, and if it applies per section, and if it applies per traveller, does vary from insurer to insurer.

-For instance, most providers will likely expect you to pay an excess per person.
+For instance, most travel insurance providers will likely expect you to pay an excess per person.
 So if the policy was for a couple, and the flight was cancelled – do expect to pay an excess per person.

 It is also worth knowing that an excess per section could also apply.
 An example could be if your suitcase was nicked and your wallet was inside you could have to pay an excess on both.